garlictech/anyupp/README.md

 - Choose `Cognito User Pool and Identity Pool`
 - Select your new user pool (STAGE-APPNAME-admin-user-pool)
-- Select the native client (in this point it should assume well which client is the native one)
+- Select the NATIVE client (in this point it should assume well which client is the native one)

 Appsync part: